-2.7 At the A588 junction there is very good visibility in both directions.
+2.17 At the A588 junction there is very good visibility in both directions.

-- Lancaster Road is a bus route used by the several School Services and the 89 Lancaster to Knott End on Sea service which runs with a 90 min frequency passing through Presall at 07.14 and 17.44 and 19.19 going towards Knott End, and at 07.39 and 18.09 and 19.39 on the return to Lancaster.
+- Lancaster Road is a bus route used by several School Services and the 89 Lancaster to Knott End on Sea service which runs with a 90 min frequency with first and last services passing through Presall at 07.14 and 19.19 going towards Knott End, and at 07.39 and 19.39 on the return to Lancaster.
 In total 10 services use Lancaster Road.
-There are stops close to the site on Green Lane to the west (around 450m from the site entrance) and on the A588 to the east (around 300m from the site) so the 89 service may prove useful for on-site employees that do not travel to the site in one of the HGV's. - 2.9 There are several businesses located along the length of Lancaster Road.
-Lancaster Road is currently, therefore, used by HGV's and PSV's. - 2.10 Lancaster Road has street lighting (although most of the activity at the site will take place during daylight hours). - 2.11 The A588 connects to Lancaster and the M6 to the north, and to Blackpool and via the A585 Trunk Road to the M55 to the south.
-It is a wide single carriageway in the vicinity of the Lancaster Road junction. - 2.12 The A585 is subject to the National Speed limit in the vicinity of the site. - 2.13 Lancaster Road has recently been resurfaced and the carriageway markings replaced.
+There are stops close to the site on Green Lane to the west (around 450m from the site entrance) and on the A588 to the east (around 300m from the site) so the 89 service may prove useful for on-site employees that do not travel to the site in one of the HGV's. - 2.19 There are several businesses located along the length of Lancaster Road.
+Lancaster Road is currently, therefore, already used by HGV's and PSV's. - 2.20 Lancaster Road has street lighting (although most of the activity at the site will take place during daylight hours). - 2.21 The A588 connects to Lancaster and the M6 to the north, and to Blackpool and via the A585 Trunk Road to the M55 to the south.
+It is a wide single carriageway in the vicinity of the Lancaster Road junction. - 2.22 The A585 is subject to the National Speed limit in the vicinity of the site. - 2.23 Lancaster Road has recently been resurfaced and the carriageway markings replaced.
 The condition of the road and markings will be surveyed before the development commences operations and again at regular intervals during the course of the work (to be specified in the CEMP 3 months is recommended).
-Any damage caused by the vehicles associated with the extraction and reinstatement will be repaired as part of the CEMP.
+Any damage caused by